ECG BLOG

 One of the biggest challenges for small businesses is managing expenses and cash during seasonal business cycles.
 At ECG, we often finance companies that generate significant portions of their revenue during the spring or summer months.
 Landscapers, ice cream shops, restaurants and food service trucks often experience sporadic demand during the winter months.
 Seasonal small businesses require a working capital plan and a partner to manage through softer times, as well as to address peak seasonal demand.
 Cash planning is the key to success as you consider expenses and cash for seasonality.
 Here are a few things to consider:

-• Online Funders: Online funders will provide a quick and easier path to access capital, but it does come at a higher cost compared to Bank Financing.
+- Online Lenders: Online lenders will provide a quick and easier path to access capital, but it does come at a higher cost compared to Bank Financing.
 The products typically take two forms – a small business loan or revenue-based financing.
 The requirements are generally three months of bank statements and an application with personal and business background.
-The term can vary from 6 months to 3 years with payment remittance options either daily or weekly.
+The term can vary from six months to 3 years with payment terms either daily or weekly.

 In summary, small businesses can use a variety of methods to ramp up funding for their seasonal business.
 It is essential to plan ahead, research options, and choose the option that works best for your business.